Identifying Internet Scams when Buying a Classic Car

 Phishing is a scamming technique that’s been around since the beginning of financial institutions.
 In involves getting enough of your personal information to open credit accounts in your name or even gaining direct access to your banking accounts.

 Over the internet, the most common way to do this is by providing a link to a fraudulent website designed to look like a legitimate one.
-A seller might ask you to use Paypal or Google Wallet, both legitimate services, and provide you with a link to the website in their e-mail.
-It’s easy to add links to any bit of text though.
-Here’s two links: www.carsonline.com and www.carsonline.com.
-The first brings you to our website, and the second to the Wikipedia page for the famous quote that started this article.
-Scammers will build a website that looks identical to the legitimate one, except that when you enter your information, it’s being used by the scammer and not the service the website claims to be.
+A seller might ask you to use Paypal or Google Wallet, both legitimate services, and provide you with a link to a fake website.
+Scammers will build a website that looks identical to the legitimate one, except that when you enter your information, it’s being collected by the scammer.

 If you’ve been paying attention, you’ll know that law enforcement is getting newer, high-tech tools every day.
 Not long ago, many municipalities approved the use of catch cameras, cameras connected to speed detecting devices that take photographs of cars exceeding speed limits or failing to stop at traffic lights.
 The tickets show up in the mail, with no officer interaction required.
-It wouldn’t surprise many people to receive a notice of a ticket in an e-mail now.
-Many would just figure it was a new paperless way of alerting offenders.
-After all, the details about the time and place might be correct in the notice.
-The recipient might even recall speeding through that intersection.
+It wouldn’t surprise many people to receive a notice of a ticket in an email.

-In truth, these e-mails are coming from con artists looking for a payday.
+Scammers will now send you an email saying you have a speeding ticket.
 In California recently actual speeders have been contacted by email by internet scammers who demand payment for speeding violations.
 Law enforcement is still looking into how they’ve come by the specific details of a driver’s speed and whereabouts, but guesses point toward a smart phone app exploit.
 It records your speed and location as part of GPS navigation.
 Scammers have taken to sending speeding tickets out to actual speeders.
 When they pay the “tickets” they don’t realize they are actually paying the scammer.